zhanyang01/Fun-Language-5622/README.md

 2. As a learner, I would like to learn a new language of interest at a pace that I am comfortable in.
 I would hence prefer to choose a level of difficulty (basic, intermediate and advanced) for the language course that I am enrolled in, depending on my confidence level.

-3. As a learner, I wish to test my proficiency in my enrolled language through proficiency assessments.
+3. As a learner, I wish to test my level of understanding for my enrolled language through proficiency assessments.
 I would also like to try out assessments for different levels to gauge my current competency for the enrolled language.

-4. As a learner, I would feel motivated to continue learning if I can get incentives (achievements) during the course of my learning, be it completing courses and passing assessments.
+4. As a user, I would feel motivated to continue using the application if I can get incentives (achievements) during the course of my learning, such as completing courses and passing assessments.

 ## Scope of Project:
 The Fun Language App allows users to have a fun experience learning a new language of interest.